 - Employment & hiring issues

-3. Double taxation relief methods in Hong Kong
+Methods for double taxation relief in Hong Kong

-- Tax deduction: Hong Kong allows domestic tax to be applied on the foreign income after a deduction for foreign tax on turnover basis.
+Hong Kong allows domestic tax to be applied to foreign income after a foreign tax deduction on a turnover basis.

-- Reduced tax rate: This allows income to be taxed at a lower rate and more often than not, is applicable to interest, dividends, and royalties.
-You can find a summary of cap on tax rate chargeable to Hong Kong residents for payments of interest, dividends, royalties, and technical service fees HERE
+This allows income to be taxed at a lower rate and is commonly applied to interest, dividends, and royalties.
+A summary of the tax rate caps applicable to Hong Kong residents for payments of interest, dividends, royalties, and technical service fees can be found HERE.

 Our Hong Kong Offshore Claim Tool helps you determine the tax status of your income types and ascertain your eligibility for making an offshore claim.